Gibler11/SocialNetworkAPP/README.md

  Remove a user's associated thoughts when deleted.

  # Notes
-Worked with a tutor 2 times.
+Worked with a tutor 3 times.
 Worked in a group with Bre, Dan, Tristin.
+Also worked with Bre on my own.
 Refer to 18.5 for help.
-Spent many hours on this.
+Worked in Saturday Office two different SAturdays.
+Spent many hours on this challenge.

 # Link